Australian National Line: Historical

 On 27 June 1972 Princess of Tasmania left Devonport for the final time.
 ANL sold her to Bahamarine, Nassau and she left Australia on 7 October 1972.
-When the Princess of Tasmania left the route the Australian Trader swapped with her, and Empress of Australia replaced the Princess of Tasmania on the Melbourne — Devonport trade.
+When the Princess of Tasmania left the route the Australian Trader swapped with her, and Empress of Australia replaced the Princess of Tasmania on the Melbourne to Devonport route.

 ANL were involved in the 1975 Tasman Bridge disaster in Hobart, Tasmania, as the owner/operator of the Lake Illawarra, the bulk carrier which collided with the bridge, and consequently sank.

 ANL announced that Australian Trader would be withdrawn from service, being replaced by a new freight only ship named Bass Trader.

 On the final arrival of the Australian Trader in Bell Bay the crew went on strike.
 The ship remained idle there for two months.
 Finally on 24 September 1976 they gave up and she sailed to Sydney, laid-up and was offered for sale.
 The sale was completed on 16 January 1977 to the Royal Australian Navy as a training ship.

-In 1983 the Tasmanian government were seeking from the Federal Government funds to charter a supplementary ship, being either Scotia Prince, St Patrick II, Stena Baltica or Odysseus Elytis.
+In 1983 the government of Tasmania were seeking from the federal government funds to charter a supplementary ship, being either Scotia Prince, St Patrick II, Stena Baltica or Odysseus Elytis.
 This was rejected.

 In 1984 ANL announced that it would not be continuing in the ferry business, and the Empress of Australia would be withdrawn in 1985 and sold.
-This was then put into the hands of the Tasmanian Government which subsequently formed the TT-Line with the Federal Government agreeing to buy a ship.
+This was then put into the hands of the Tasmanian Government which subsequently formed the TT-Line with the federal government agreeing to buy a ship.

 The ceasing of the ANL's involvement in the passenger trade allowed it to concentrate solely on bulk freight and cargo.
-In December 1998, CMA CGM bought ANL's container shipping business and trading name from the Federal Government.
+In December 1998, CMA CGM bought ANL's container shipping business and trading name from the federal government.

-Commercially, ANL still operates the more traditional north–south directional trades, plus nearly 20 relatively new east–west directional trades riding on the services of its parent — CMA CGM.
+Commercially, ANL still operates the more traditional north–south directional trades, plus nearly 20 relatively new east–west directional trades riding on the services of CMA CGM.